ChaseStewart/AVR-Annoyatron/README.md

 * Set up the custom programming tool in Microchip Studio to suit your configuration
   - Mine was `pymcuprog write -t uart -d attiny406 -u COM12 -f "$(MSBuildProjectDirectory)\Debug\AnnoyatronFW.hex" -v info -c 57600 --verify`
 * Acquire a Tag-Connect programming tool and connect it to a COM-to-serial USB dongle to do the flashing
-  - Don't install a battery until you've successfully flashed the code and the board appears to be working over USB power
+  - *NOTE: Don't install a battery until you've successfully flashed the code and the board appears to be working over USB power!!*
 * You will need to use a `pymcuprog` erase command between every flash to make sure your program will be successfully verified
   - Mine was `pymcuprog erase -t uart -u COM12 -d attiny406`